BryceRussell/astro-bryceguy/packages/dropdown/README.md

 **Type**: `string`

-Set the value of the dropdown.
-Acts a default value when using dropdown as an input
+Set the value of the dropdown, acts a default value when using dropdown as an input

 Use `id` to retrieve value